 As a direct support organization, the Foundation received support from the University in performance of its mission.
-FASB ASC 958, Not-for-Profit Entities, requires recognition and measurement for services received from affiliated non-for-profit organizations when not charged.
-Salaries and benefits of University employees providing such support total approximately \$773,000 and \$764,000 in 2016 and 2015, respectively, and are included in general and administrative expenses.
-The University also provides centralized payroll processing and IT support that management estimates as immaterial to these financial statements.
+FASB ASC 958, Not-for-Profit Entities, requires recognition and measurement for services received from affiliated not-for-profit organizations when not charged.
+Salaries and benefits of University employees providing such support total approximately \$776,000 and \$773,000 in 2017 and 2016, respectively, and are included in general and administrative expenses.
+The University also provides centralized payroll processing and IT support that the Foundation estimates as immaterial to these financial statements.